 In our minds, practicing EA without SA or another way around does not deliver much value for organizations.
 That is why we are thinking of combining the power of the two disciplines in our work.

-As we outlined above, Enterprise and Solution Architecture fields are closely related to each other.
+As we outlined above, fields of Enterprise Architecture and Solution Architecture are closely related to each other.
 Furthermore, we think that it is best to combine the power of these areas of work.
 What does it mean for the practitioners of the EA or SA?

 Every great enterprise stands on a foundation of teamwork and cooperation between talented individuals.
 Hence, it is not a surprise that we recommend establishing a partnership between Enterprise and Solution Architects to maximize the respective and overall benefits.